 - 2 Nights Adare

 Staying in manor houses and spa properties, let gorgeous country roads knit together the finest that Ireland has to offer.
 In between the Georgian delights and medieval heritage of Dublin, Waterford and Cork, you’ll also get out into everything from thatched villages and 15th-century castle towns to lakeside idylls and rolling countryside.
 You’ll even have the chance to kiss the Blarney Stone and enjoy plenty of time to imbibe the local cheer in those oh-so-welcoming pubs.
-What’s more, this itinerary is available as a no-fly option, even with your own car.
+This itinerary is available as a no-fly option.

 Day by day itinerary